gustaebel/pyk/README.md

 - Fast turnaround times while developing and debugging scripts.
 - Independent from distribution package management.
 - Simple repository server with near-zero setup.
-- Restricted and secure access to the package repository using symmetric [Fernet](https://cryptography.io/en/latest/fernet/) encryption.
+- Restricted and secure access to the package repository using basic symmetric [Fernet](https://cryptography.io/en/latest/fernet/) encryption.
 - Python package building is straight-forward, no `setup.py` or `pyproject.toml`.
 Just say which files you want to put in the package.